alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 Avoid serializing `Result` in **public contracts**: it leaks an internal control-flow wrapper into your schema.
 Prefer `Match` into `DTO`s/status/`ProblemDetails` (unless you intentionally standardize an envelope or write a custom converter).

 Depending on serializer configuration, serializing the teaching type in this post may produce only `IsSuccess`/`IsFailure` — i.e., you silently drop the payload.
 With production `Result` types, you can also leak internal `Value`/`Error` shapes — or even hit exceptions during serialization if invalid-access getters throw.
 Yikes.
-This typically results in properties like "IsSuccess" and "IsFailure" existing in the serialized output, plus an HTTP status code, which is confusing.
+Now your JSON includes wrapper flags like `IsSuccess`/`IsFailure`, and you still need to decide how that maps to HTTP status codes — it’s a confusing public contract.

 ### Why bother?
 Why return `Result` instead of throwing or using enums?
-*   **Explicit Signatures:** `Result<User, Error>` says failure could, potentially, occur.
+*   **Explicit Signatures:** `Result<User, Error>` says failure is a normal outcome you must handle.
 *   **Fewer sentinel values:** Avoid `-1` / `null` / “magic” return values used as control flow.
 (You still choose how to model errors.)
 *   **Testability:** Assert success/failure and inspect error details without `try/catch` scaffolding.